Ivan951236/PeggleRoguelikeGUI/README.md

 # PeggleRoguelikeGUI
 This is a Peggle Roguelike Preset Generator made in C++ and Qt 6
+# Custom Themes
+This Program supports Custom Themes to be used with the program (Desktop Only) It only allows for Color modification, however with enough effort, we can make it change the layout or make it change the icons provided
+Since this IS a Java project, it is limited to Material Design 3 To install, install it to JAR dir's customThemes directory It uses YAML for it, refer to Compilation Instrucions for more information It also has a Custom Theme Database too, located at [Ivan951236/PeggleRoguelikeThemes](https://github.com/Ivan951236/PeggleRoguelikeThemes) repository
+I do allow people to make custom clients for this database to make it easier to install the themes Thus it can be easier to have your own theme likes for it You can also extract your wallpaper's color pattern using [SuperColorPalette](https://supercolorpalette.com) website for it, and using the colors in your own theme
+And changing the mode boolean accordingly to each mode (light, dark)
 # Compilation Instrucions

 ## Desktop Program